bictorv/tops20-chaos/README.md

 `CHANM%` uses `GTDOM%`, so works.
 See [documentation](doc/CHANM.md).

-Surprisingly, the `TELNET` program of the Panda distribution already handled Chaosnet!
+Surprisingly, the `TELNET` program of the Panda distribution already handled Chaosnet (but see below)!

 ### Server programs